USFWS/secas/about.md

 ## What we do

-SECAS brings together state and federal agencies, nonprofit organizations, private landowners and businesses, tribes, partnerships, and universities around a shared vision of the future.
+SECAS brings together state and federal agencies, nonprofit organizations, private landowners and businesses, Tribes, partnerships, and universities around a shared vision of the future.
 We're working to design and achieve a connected network of lands and waters to benefit ecosystems, species, and people.

 SECAS tracks regional metrics of ecosystem health, function, and connectivity to report annually on progress toward achieving <a href="../our-goal">the SECAS 10% goal</a>.